On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties

-\np One feature of the present article is to relate the conceptual framework of \cite{Breen:1983}, \cite{Moret-Bailly} to the classification type results given in \cite{Bri}.
-In doing so, we obtain a sort of categorical description of $\operatorname{Br}(A)[r]$.
-The fact that the Theorem of the Cube is related to the Brauer group is well-known, \cite{Hoobler:1972}.
-We refer to the important work \cite{Skorobogatov:Zarhin:2008} as a starting point to the study of Brauer groups of Abelian varieties over non-algebraically closed fields.
-We also mention that the very interesting work \cite{Poonen:Rains:2011} may also provide additional impetus for further research in the direction that we pursue here.
+In the present article, we relate the conceptual framework of \cite{Breen:1983} and \cite{Moret-Bailly} to the classification that is given in \cite{Bri}.
+In doing so, we obtain a description of $\operatorname{Br}(A)[r]$ that is in terms of cubic structures and biextensions.
+The fact that the Theorem of the Cube is related to the Brauer group is well-known \cite{Hoobler:1972}.
+We refer to the works \cite{Skorobogatov:Zarhin:2008} and \cite{Brion:2020}, for example, as a starting point to the study of Brauer groups of Abelian varieties over non-algebraically closed fields.
+We also mention the work \cite{Poonen:Rains:2011} which provides additional motivation for further research in the direction that we pursue here.